mflowgen/mflowgen/README.md

 Organization of the Repository
 --------------------------------------------------------------------------

-The repository is organized as follows:
+The repository is organized at the top level with individual directories for modular steps, for the default flow, for custom flows, and for the design source code:

 ```
 alloy-asic